Yagogc/todo-app/README.md

 \* Based on the node version that you have already installed you may skip this step

-### Quick start

-To quickly check the app functionality, after the yarn installation, run `yarn e2e:open:prod`.

-This will open a Cypress and run the tests covering some of the functionality of the website against the live app at [todo.yago.pw](https://todo.yago.pw)
-Cypress has a time machine, so it's poosible to go back into the different steps covered by the tests.

-Note: Remember not to use a browser in Incongnito.

 ### Available Scripts

 #### `yarn start`